markslorach/invoice-mcp/README.md

 - React PDF
 - Vite

+## Local Model Support

+Currently testing compatibility with local AI models via LM Studio.
+While the MCP server works, local models are less reliable than Claude and may return errors.
+I'm looking at ways to improve the code to help with this.

 ## Privacy

 When using online AI services such as Claude Desktop, only include information you're comfortable sharing as data may be processed for model training.
-For enhanced privacy, this MCP server can be configured to work with local solutions such as Open WebUI.

 ## In Progress